 Founded in 2017, Genius Assembly has truly established itself as an oasis for those seeking the best possible STEM and chess courses for kids in Kovan.
 While the results are fantastic – around 200 completed camps and courses, over 1,000 certificates and genuinely happy children – Genius Assembly believes they are inspiring a love for learning and championing future thinkers.

-Meanwhile, the Chess Camp will focus on five principal areas as per the International Chess Federation – chess rules & etiquettes, chess openings, special moves, chess tactics and basic checkmates to win a game.
+Meanwhile, the online Chess Camp will focus on five principal areas as per the International Chess Federation – chess rules & etiquettes, chess openings, special moves, chess tactics and basic checkmates to win a game.
 The camp is aimed at complete beginners and novices aged 5 to 10, so no previous knowledge or practice is necessary.
 It is also suitable for those who have some background in playing chess.

 Dates: 31 May – 25 June 2021;

 Timing: 9:30am – 11:30am or 12:30pm – 2:30pm subject to the camp.
 Chess online camps 3pm – 5pm.

 Age: 4 – 14;

 Fees: from $139 to $260 for a 10-hour course.
 As they say, the early bird catches the worm – so why not take advantage of their Early Bird booking discount?

 Location: online or Kovan MRT, 212 Hougang Street 21 Hougang, #01-319, 2nd floor, Singapore.

 Children clearly thrive off Gram’s Learning Centre’s fusion of creativity, brainstorming, interesting craft and hands-on activities during the fun imaginative holiday workshops.
 There’s nothing quite like the News Bar holiday session, Papermaking workshop and Say Cheese session.